 3. Does the venue provide you valuable resources to make wedding planning easier for you?

 When searching for California wedding venues, you should want to work with a venue that provides resources to make your life easier.
 Expect them to be a wedding expert and nothing less.

 We want to provide valuable resources to you, from relationship advice to your wedding checklist and beyond.
-Here are a few useful resources on our website that we’ve written:
+If you want to learn more head over to our planning resources page.